-At the time of speaking (Dec 2012), the US has executed 1,317 people since the death penalty was re-introduced 40 years ago.
+At the time of writing (Dec 2012), the US has executed 1,317 people since the death penalty was reintroduced 40 years ago.
 Only 12 of them were women.
 In fact, only one women was executed in the last 7 years.
 Japan has a similar situation.

 Anime and Manga